twilio/twilio-verify-sna-android/README.md

 <a name='Installation'></a>
 ## Installation
 **Important note:**

-We are working on having the Twilio Verify SNA SDK artifact available in a repository manager.
+We are working on having the Twilio Verify SNA SDK artifact available in a repository manager soon.

 Currently, it's possible to include the aar of the SDK including it as external package following the next steps:
 1. Clone the repo and open it in Android Studio.